 Seeing the city you’re visiting had to be better than hurtling through a black tube, right?
 Right, so let’s make the kids walk a couple of kilometres first thing.
 Ooh look, Gaudí.
 Queue to see inside though, so nah.
 Repeat.

 In the meantime, we discover things.
-Every hundred metres is a street stall south identical tourist merchandise.
-We will be forced to stop at every one into Sebastian is allowed to buy something.
+Every hundred metres is a street stall selling identical tourist merchandise.
+We will be forced to stop at every one until Sebastian is allowed to buy something.
 Seeking a cooling, calming drink for the kids, Anna orders two limoncellos (-celli?) and I am still not sure we made the right decision by not giving them to the boys, unexpectedly high alcohol content notwithstanding.
 Still, my pronunciation of cafè amb llet is improving.

 In the Barri Gòtic, we came across a toyshop selling miniature dictators…

 L’església catedral de la Santa Creu, and a man sitting outside l’església catedral de la Santa Creu pretending, more convincingly than I have ever seen, to be a bronze Galileo.
 There was also a chap doing a pretty good alien from Alien, but I’d given all my change to Galileo, so it didn’t seem right to be snapping his pic.

 After lunch, we improve our knowledge of the metro by catching the funicular up Montjuïc, and our knowledge of the pre-Guerra Civil Catalan Republic, by visiting the Castell on top.
 Views of the city and the container port are impressive.
 Raf’s failure to internalise requests that he stay close to his parents on this trip are equally so, but the resulting panic is relatively shortlived.

 Audio: Radio in a clothes shop, Barcelona